10 things you need to know about credit cards

 This is the amount you will be charged to move a balance from one credit card onto another.
 The amount usually takes the form of a percentage of the amount being transferred - typically around 2.8%.

 At present, there is a lot of competition in the market with firms bringing out longer and longer 0% interest periods, but make sure to weigh up the balance transfer fee against this 0% period.
-A 22-month interest free deal, as offered by Halifax, may sound great, but the 3.5% balance transfer fee is very high.
+A 27-month interest free deal may sound great, but the 3% balance transfer fee is very high.

 The best bet is to work out – realistically – how long it will take you to clear your debt and choose a card accordingly, as the cards with shorter 0% periods tend to have lower balance transfer fees.